Learn more about our Advertising Disclosure

 • Eugene’s population is about 7% less than Akron.

 • With a score of 72 out of 100, Eugene is more bike-friendly than Akron, which has a score of 43 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

-Other things to consider for your Akron vs. Eugene move
+Other things to consider for your Akron to Eugene move

 • Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.

 • State licensing: Moving companies headquartered in Oregon must possess an up-to-date USDOT Number as well as a license issued by the Oregon Department of Transportation (ODOT).
-Ensure the company you choose is licensed to handle your move.
+Always verify licensing details before committing to a mover.

 Where to live in Eugene